cdrasmussen/cli-template/README.md

   * src/manual.clj
     An exercise in automating a manpage embedded in source code.
-    In it's own file so as not to force developers to deal with its verbosity when developing a simple utility where an embedded man page isn't apropos.
+    It is in it's own file so as not to force developers to deal with its verbosity when developing a simple utility where an embedded man page isn't appropriate.

   * src/tell-tale.clj
     Simple trace functions enabled by a boolean which is currently